 The first time I stayed there, a friend in Phuket wasn’t aware of the upgrade and kind of wondered why on earth anyone wanted to stay there??!
-On On was early known as Un Un in Chinese, a very cheap hostel but the meaning was that it was a happy place to stay.
+On On was early known as Un Un in Chinese, a very cheap hostel, but the meaning was that it was a happy place to stay.

-As a break from the beach life in Kata, Karon and Patong.
-To begin with, it can be nice to try some local food in Phuket old town.
+As a break from the beach life in Kata, Karon and Patong, to begin with, it can be nice to try some local food in Phuket old town.
 Other options are to sneak into the amulet market or feel the atmosphere in a Chinese shrine.

 A classic and locally very well-known ”Khao Kaeng” restaurant.
 It is located right next to the Bus Terminal in the heart of Phuket Town.
-In this kind of restaurant, various kinds of curry (Kaeng)comes in large stainless steel trays.
+In this kind of restaurant, various types of curry (Kaeng)comes in large stainless steel trays.
 You start with steamed rice on a plate (Khao) and then add the curry or curries of your liking.

 Location on Google maps here.